sartimo/read/README.md

-# lib
+# read
-a slightly lunatic implementation for a terminal html reader
+a slightly lunatic implementation for a terminal reader